Quick Answer

 A thermoelectric generator uses a temperature difference to create electrical power.
 In a diesel heater, the hot side comes from the combustion area, while the cooler side is exposed to a lower temperature area.

-This difference allows the system to generate electricity while the heater is running.
+This temperature difference allows the system to generate electricity while the heater is running.

 Step 4: Power Supports Operation